Afro-Cuban movement culture is Cuba’s major export. But where do its sounds come from – and how does one live and work there?

 The Musicboard covers:

-- the round-trip travel costs as well as costs for accommodation, food, working and rehearsal space
+- the round-trip travel costs as well as costs for accommodation, food, local transport and visa costs

-The following documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:
+The following information and documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:

 to be uploaded as mp3s